HerrSchtevie/themoddingbordello/content/overviews/JOJ_overview.md

 # 📖 Journals of Jyggalag (JOJ) – Modlist Overview

+### **Journals of Jyggalag (JOJ)**

-**Journals of Jyggalag (JOJ)** is the flagship modlist and primary development baseline for the entire Scrolls of Schtevie ecosystem, first released in April of 2025.
-Built as an EnaiRim-based power fantasy experience, JOJ features a complete graphics overhaul, customized BFCO combat, extensive quest and follower expansions, and consensual NSFW elements built off of OStim.
-JOJ serves as the core technical and design foundation from which other lists are derived, with an emphasis on stability, scalability, and long-term maintainability alongside expansive content and player freedom.
+**Journals of Jyggalag (JOJ)** is the flagship modlist of the **Scrolls of Schtevie** ecosystem and the foundation upon which all other lists are built.

+This list delivers a refined high fantasy power experience, combining polished visuals, expansive quests, and deeply customizable combat into a cohesive and ever-evolving world.
+Built on EnaiRim and enhanced with BFCO combat, JOJ empowers players with freedom, scale, and control without sacrificing balance or stability.

+JOJ is designed to be expansive, flexible, and endlessly replayable, allowing players to shape their journey through a world that rewards exploration, experimentation, and mastery.
+Every system — combat, progression, visuals, and content — is carefully integrated to maintain both performance and long-term scalability.

+Featuring full visual overhauls, extensive quest and follower expansions, and consensual NSFW integration through OStim, JOJ stands as the definitive Bordello experience and the core from which all others evolve.

 ---